Happy music triggers positive memories, study finds

 Happy memories spring to mind much faster than sad, scary or peaceful ones.

-Moreover, if you listen to happy or peaceful music, you recall positive memories, whereas if you listen to emotionally scary or sad music, you recall largely negative memories from your past.
+If you listen to happy or peaceful music, you recall positive memories, whereas if you listen to emotionally scary or sad music, you recall largely negative memories from your past.
 Those are two of the findings from an experiment in which study participants accessed autobiographical memories after listening to unknown pieces of music varying in intensity or emotional content.

 The experiment tested how musical retrieval cues that differ on two dimensions of emotion – valence (positive and negative) and arousal (high and low) – influence the way that people recall autobiographical memories.
 A total of 48 participants had 30 seconds to listen to 32 newly composed piano pieces not known to them.
 The pieces were grouped into four retrieval cues of music: happy (positive, high arousal), peaceful (positive, low arousal), scary (negative, high arousal) and sad (negative, low arousal).